Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Experiments

-For head rotation accuracy assessment, we follow the approach used in previous studies~\cite{hsu2018quatnet, yang2019fsa, 2023_tip_perspnet, albiero2021img2pose}, measuring rotation errors separately for roll, pitch, and yaw.
-Additionally, to provide a comprehensive understanding of the head rotation estimation performance, we also present the mean absolute error ($\text{MAE}_r$) and geodesic error (GE)~\cite{cobo_pr24}.
-For evaluating the accuracy of head translation, we calculate the errors for translation along the $x$-, $y$-, and $z$-axes, represented as $t_x$, $t_y$, and $t_z$ errors, respectively.
-Similar to head rotation, we present the mean absolute error performance for head translation, denoted as $\text{MAE}_t$.
-Following previous research~\cite{2023_tip_perspnet}, we utilize the average 3D distance ($\text{ADD}$) metric~\cite{hinterstoisser2013ADD} to present a holistic evaluation of the method’s performance in estimating both rotation and translation:
+For evaluating the accuracy of head translation, we calculate errors along the $x$-, $y$-, and $z$-axes, represented as $t_x$, $t_y$, and $t_z$ errors, respectively.
+Similar to head rotation, we also report the mean absolute error for head translation, denoted as $\text{MAE}_t$.
+In this study, we align the head translation reference system on the BIWI dataset, as described in Section~\ref{sec:reference_align}, evaluate the model’s performance, and report the results accordingly.
+Following previous work~\cite{2023_tip_perspnet}, we utilize the average 3D distance ($\text{ADD}$) metric~\cite{hinterstoisser2013ADD} to provide a holistic evaluation that considers both rotation and translation:

-To assess the 3D landmark prediction accuracy of our proposed method, we evaluate the median and average distances between the estimated and ground-truth dense landmarks~\cite{2023_tip_perspnet}.
-The effectiveness of our method is evaluated based on the estimated values of $V_3$, $R_3$, and $T_3$ from the final face regressor at $t=3$.
-The unit for median, mean, translation error, and ADD is in millimeters, and the unit for rotation error is in degrees.
+To assess the 3D landmark prediction accuracy of our method, we also report the median and average distances between the estimated and ground-truth dense landmarks~\cite{2023_tip_perspnet}.
+The results are based on the final estimates ($V_2$, $R_2$, and $T_2$) from the final face regressor at $t=2$.
+Units for median, mean, translation error, and ADD are given in millimeters, while rotation errors are reported in degrees.

-\subsection{Ablation Experiments}
+\subsection{Ablation experiments}

-\textbf{Effectiveness of bidirectional interaction structure.} In this experiment, we delve into the significance of explicit bidirectional interaction between the 6DoF head pose and face geometry.
-To investigate this, we observe the model's performance variations based on the number of interactions between these two types of information.
-For our experiments, we designed 1-iteration, 2-iteration, and 3-iteration baselines and then compared their performance.
-The 1-iteration baseline model simultaneously regresses the face geometry and head pose using $\mathcal{R}_1(\cdot)$ but without an iterative inference process.
-The 2- and 3-iteration baseline models enhance this process by incorporating the iterative inference approach.
-They project the predicted dense landmarks onto the image feature, with all other aspects remaining consistent with the 1-iteration baseline.
-Similar to the 1-iteration baseline, they utilize only $\phi_1$ and do not employ multi-scale features.
-The key distinction between the 3-iteration models and TRG lies in the utilization of multi-scale features.
+\textbf{Effectiveness of bidirectional interaction structure.} In this experiment, we examine the impact of explicit bidirectional interaction between the 6DoF head pose and face geometry.
+To this end, we analyze how the model’s performance varies with different numbers of interaction iterations between these two types of information.
+Specifically, we designed baseline models with one, two, and three interaction iterations and compared their performance.
+The one-iteration baseline simultaneously regresses the face geometry and head pose using $\mathcal{R}_1(\cdot)$ without any iterative refinement.
+In contrast, the two- and three-iteration models incorporate an iterative inference scheme that projects the predicted dense landmarks back onto the image features while keeping all other components consistent with the one-iteration baseline.